Jasmineo52/cver/README.md

-# Knowledge Distillation via the Target-aware Transformer (CVPR2022)
+# Knowledge Distillation via the Shifted Window Target-aware Transformer(Swin TaT)

 Codebase of our **TaT** on ImageNet.
-Refer to [TaT-seg](https://github.com/sihaoevery/TaT-seg) for the experiments on semantic segmentation.
+Refer to [TaT_seg_ok] for the experiments on semantic segmentation.

 ## Overview
 Executable code can be found in [examples/image_classification.py](examples/image_classification.py).
 The implementation of **TaT** is [AttnEmbed](torchdistill/models/special.py).
 The loss function [MaskedFM](torchdistill/losses/single.py) is decoupled with the model.